Tuberville v Savage: Judgment

 The Court considered the language used in the statement and found that Tuberville did not express any intention to do any harm to Savage in the given circumstances.
 Tuberville's expressed words indicated that he was not going to harm Savage because the justices of assize were in town, and his laying his hand on his sword was to be interpreted in conjunction with those words, namely as an indication or description of what he would have done were the judges not nearby.
 Therefore, Tuberville's conduct was insufficient to put a reasonable person in Savage's situation in apprehension of immediate violence, as it involved neither a subjective intent to do so nor an act reasonably construable as doing so, at least one of which would have been required for Tuberville's action to constitute an assault.
 As such, Tuberville's conduct constituted neither an attack that would have justified Savage in defending himself nor even provocation sufficient to mitigate Savage's culpability for his response.
-Thus, Savage's defense was unsuccessful, and Tuberville prevailed in his action.
+Thus, Savage's defence was unsuccessful, and Tuberville prevailed in his action.